Skip to main content

 One of the first things you'll probably want to add to your application is authentication, which establishes the user's identity.
 This is separate and distinct from authorization, which determines what the user is allowed to do.

 The only currently supported method of authentication is through JWT with JWKS keys, though other methods will be added in the future.
-The nakago-axum library provides a request extractor for for Axum that uses biscuit with your Nakago application Config to decode a JWT from the Authorization header, validate it with a JWKS key from the /.well-known/jwks.json path on the auth url, and then return the value of the sub claim from the payload.
+The nakago-axum library provides a request extractor for for Axum that uses biscuit with your Figment Config to decode a JWT from the Authorization header, validate it with a JWKS key from the /.well-known/jwks.json path on the auth url, and then return the value of the sub claim from the payload.

 Configurable claims and other authentication methods will be added in the future.